 - Students graduating with a BS in biology must have at least a cumulative GPA of 2.000 in the major area.
-A cumulative GPA of 2.600 in the major area is required for admission to the teacher education program. - Transfer students are required to earn a minimum of 15 semester credit hours in approved Biology upper division courses from CSU-Pueblo, including BIOL 493 (Seminar), for graduation with a BS degree in Biology. - Graduates are encouraged to complete a minor outside the biology department.
+A cumulative GPA of 2.600 in the major area is required for admission to the teacher education program. - Transfer students are required to earn a minimum of 15 semester credit hours in approved Biology upper division courses from CSU-Pueblo, including BIOL 493 (Seminar), for graduation with a BS degree in Biology. - A maximum of 6 semester credit hours of approved upper division CHEM courses may be applied towards approved upper division biology electives. - A maximum of 6 semester credit hours of approved upper division WANR courses may be applied towards approved upper division biology electives. - Graduates are encouraged to complete a minor outside the biology department.